common-nighthawk/where-are-you-going-where-have-you-been/README.md

 [API Console](https://console.developers.google.com/apis/credentials).

 ### Setup
-Copy your location data in the top-level of this repository.
+Copy your location data to the top-level of this repository.
 You'll see a LocationHistory.json file already there.
 Replace your that location history with *your* location history.

+To do that you'll need to
-Uncompress the file Google provided and move over your data.
+uncompress the file Google provided and move over your data.
 That will look something like this--
 ```
 unzip ~/Downloads/takeout-20170101T000000Z.zip
 cp ~/Downloads/Takeout/Location\ History/LocationHistory.json ~/where-are-you-going-where-have-you-been/
 ```
-(This assume: the file Google provided is zipped, that that file is stored in `Home/Downloads/`, and that this repository is stored in `Home/`.
+(This assume: the provided file is zipped, that that file is stored in `Home/Downloads/`, and that this repository is stored in `Home/`.
 Update as necessary.)